Arkángel Divino

-Arkángel Divino is a Mexican professional wrestler.
+Adrián Gómez, known by the ring name Arkángel Divino, is a Mexican professional wrestler.
 He currently wrestles for Lucha Libre AAA Worldwide where he also wrestled under the ring name Bengala.

 Arkángel Divino began his career around 2006 by wrestling with his brother Último Maldito on the streets of his hometown of Aguascalientes City, and later in both Mexicali and Tijuana in northern Mexico where they both came to be based in.
 They wrestled at pedestrian crossings and at red lights and then begged for money from motorists.
 At the same time, they recorded videos from the wrestling and the clips were uploaded to YouTube, where they received attention.

 Professional wrestling career

 On November 22, 2013, Arkángel Divino made his professional wrestling debut when he and his brother Último Maldito were invited to participate in Lucha Libre AAA Worldwide.
 They wrestled in an unofficial first match, which was not broadcast on TV.
-In the match, Arkangel Divino made his own version of the maneuver 'La Mistica', created by Carístico, who then won the prize for "Moment of the Year" in the TV show Tercera Caída.
+In the match, Arkangel Divino made his own version of the maneuver 'La Mistica', created by Místico, who then won the prize for "Moment of the Year" in the TV show Tercera Caída.